fronto/reading_guide/README.md

 #Ok enough computer science, now onto the software engineering side of things:

+* ##Program in more than one language
-* Try and have a main programming language and a scripting language.
+  Try and have a main programming language and a scripting language.
 In your case, you main programming language can be used as a scripting language.
   Consider learning another language.
   * Javascript would be very useful for front-end programming at work.
   * C would be very useful for understanding how computers work.
   * Go combines elements of python and C.
   * Java is also a good one with a lot of job opportunities.
   * Scala is in vogue at the moment but IMHO overrated.

-* Get good at using the command line.
+* ##Get good at using the command line.
   * Learn to use shell utilities such as find, grep, xargs, cat, cut, sed, awk.
   * Use git from the command line.
 Chain shell commands together using pipes. (eg find . -type f -name *.py' | xargs grep "def" ).
   * Consider installing "bropages", which is easier to read than the man pages, and has practical examples.
+  * Learn how to write bash scripts

-* Learn unix/linux command line network tools such as ping, telnet, netstat, host, ifconfig, ssh, scp, curl
+* ##Learn unix/linux command line network tools such as ping, telnet, netstat, host, ifconfig, ssh, scp, curl
+  * Use ping to see if a host is available.
+What happens if there is firewall blocking DHCP echo requests?
+  * Use telnet to test if a process is listening on a port
+  * Inspect the TCP handshake with netstat
+  * Use host to do a DNS lookup, try a reverse DNS lookup
+  * Use ifconfig to see your ip address on ethernet and wifi
+  * Execute a command on a remote server using ssh, then login to a terminal on that server
+  * Copy a file to a server using scp, then copy it back
+  * Try doing a google search using curl
+  * Use traceroute to connect to a server on the other side of the world, and look at the network hops

-* Learn a command line based text editor such as vim, emacs or even sublime text.
-Generally the harder it is to learn the more you can do with it.
-Try vimtutor.
+* ##Learn a command line based text editor
+  * Options include vim, emacs or even sublime text.
+  * Generally the harder it is to learn the more you can do with it.
+  * Try installing and using vimtutor.

-* Learn to use your IDE effectively.
-Learn the keyboard shortcuts.
-Intellij Idea has a plugin called KeyPromoter which prompts you with the keyboard shortcut every-time you use the mouse.
+* ##Learn to use your IDE effectively.
+  * Learn the keyboard shortcuts.
+  * Intellij Idea has a plugin called KeyPromoter which prompts you with the keyboard shortcut every-time you use the mouse.
 I do not know if it will work with PyCharm.
+  * Learn how to run unit tests from the IDE using keyboard shortcuts
+  * Learn how to use the debugger
+  * Use the IDE to view framework source code, while you are writing an application that is using a given framework

-* Master Test Driven Development.
+* ##Master Test Driven Development.
   * Know the difference between a unit test, an integration test and an automated acceptance test.
   * Know the pyramid or ice berg model => lots of fast running unit tests close to the code, compared to a few slow running end-to-end tests that test the application as a whole.
   * Get into the red-green-refactor flow.
-  * Understand how continuous integration and test-automation minimize the number of bugs in software.i
+  * Understand how continuous integration and test-automation minimize the number of bugs in software.
   * Understand that TDD is as much about design as it is about testing.
   * Testable code tends to be well designed code.